Charmungo98/project1-ivar-the-boneless/README.md

 * Timeline content

-    - Contains a text with information about the timeline of th eviking raids in England.
+    - Contains alternating text and image blocks with information about the timeline of the viking raids in England.

 ### 2.3 Article Page

 * Ivar the Boneless

+![ivar-article-image] (assets/readme-images/ivar-article.png)

     - The article page demonstrates a breif but detailed timeline of Ivar the boneless life and qualities, it is designed to keep the information compact and easy to understand to ensure its readers attention is kept.